indianwolverine/cs262a/reviews/mesos.md

     - Torque running MPI
   - Mesos achieves higher utilization and mostly faster job completion (except for MPI which makes sense)
   - delay scheduling allows greater data locality, improves job completion time

+### What are some of the limitations and how might this work be improved?

+While the abstraction provided by Mesos is useful, not much is said in the paper about long running services, which were later scheduled on Mesos with Marathon, a framework developed by AirBnB for this purpose.
+Moreover, since Mesos is in fact targetted towards a cloud cluster environment, it fails to address some usability problems that Kubernetes later would - for example easy monitoring, logging, deployment.
+Mesos also assumes that scheduling has to be done by each framework individually, which may or may not be an issue depending on whether a scheduling framework can then be easily run on top of Mesos.

+### How might this work have long term impact?

+Mesos has already been widely adopted at large tech companies such as Twitter and AirBnB, making it a very successful framework.
+Moreover, the design and architecture of Mesos directly influences how many distributed systems are structured.
+For example, see the GCS, scheduler and nodes with drivers and workers in Ray.